FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/configure_folder_monitoring.md

     #
     CFTUTIL CFTFOLDER ID=B, SCANDIR='/home/CFT/fm/dir_b/scan', WORKDIR='/home/CFT/fm/dir_b/work', PART='(0)', IDF='TXT', INCLUDEFILTER='*.txt'

-The files to be sent must be moved to the directory that corresponds to the destination partner name, for example <span class="code">/home/CFT/fm/dir\_b/newyork </span>for the partner named <span class="code">newyork</span>.
+The files to be sent must be moved to the directory that corresponds to the destination partner name, for example `/home/CFT/fm/dir_b/newyork `for the partner named `newyork`.

 ### Directory C requirements